speediedan/finetuning-scheduler/.github/CONTRIBUTING.md

 1. Think about what you want to do - fix a bug, repair docs, etc. If you want to implement a new feature or enhance an existing one.

    - Start by opening a GitHub issue to explain the feature and the motivation.
-     In the case of features, ask yourself first - Is this NECESSARY for Finetuning Scheduler?
-There are some PRs that are just purely about adding engineering complexity which has no place in Finetuning Scheduler.
+     In the case of features, ask yourself first - Is this NECESSARY for Fine-Tuning Scheduler?
+There are some PRs that are just purely about adding engineering complexity which has no place in Fine-Tuning Scheduler.
    - Core contributors will take a look (it might take some time - we are often overloaded with issues!) and discuss it.
    - Once an agreement was reached - start coding.